In this post, you will see tips on how to stay warm in winter.

 6. Stay Cosy Inside

-If you are stuck indoors, there are plenty of things you can do to stay cosy, light some candles, get the winter blankets on the sofa, wear comfy clothes, make some tea and watch a movie with your pets.
+If you are stuck indoors, there are plenty of things you can do to stay cozy, light some candles, close the blinds, get the winter blankets on the sofa, wear comfy clothes, make some tea and watch a movie with your pets.

 If you are having to work from home, get comfortable and make sure you are warm, with breaks scheduled.